szabgab/public-mdbooks/report/src/errors.md

 The errors are as reported by our parser.
 They might or might not be real problems.

-If you think the error is incorrect, please open an issue.
+If you think the error is incorrect, please open an issue on [our repository](https://github.com/szabgab/public-mdbooks).

+If you think the problem is with the specific mdbook, please open an issue on the repository of that mdbook.

 We still need to clean up the error messages.